 In other words, it's a great time for you to take actions you may have been putting off so that you can set your 2018 into early motion.

-The first articles in this series focused on getting you to the point of knowing your starting point, taking a personal inventory about what skills you have and where you need to develop
+The first article in this series focused on getting you to the point of knowing your starting point, taking a personal inventory about what skills you have and where you need to develop, how to make decisions easier, and the beginning steps to asking for what you want in order to negotiate and reach an agreement.

-A - Ask (about them) - "What else do you need from me to make this happen?"
+A-sk (about them)—"What else do you need from me to make this happen?"

-M - Movement (or Call to Action) - where they answer "Yes," "No," or start to negotiate
+M-ovement (or Call to Action)—where they answer "Yes," "No," or start to negotiate

 The Follow Through